nodejs/node/COLLABORATOR_GUIDE.md

 With git, there's a way to override remote trees by force pushing (`git push -f`).
-This should generally be seen as forbidden (since you're rewriting history on a repository other people are working against) but is allowed for simpler slip-ups such as typo's in commit messages.
+This should generally be seen as forbidden (since you're rewriting history on a repository other people are working against) but is allowed for simpler slip-ups such as typos in commit messages.
 You are only allowed to force push to any io.js branch within 10 minutes from your original push.
 After that period passes, consider the commit final.